 You are encouraged to particpate in the organized field trips, which are included in your program fees.
-In addition to the included program fieldtrips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture as well.
+In addition to the included program fieldtrips, you'll also have field trips as part of many of your courses and have numerous informal activities that expose you to the local culture.
 Destinations may change at the discretion of the Resident Director.

 The following are possible destinations, view term calendars for specifics.